cs4241-21a/a2-shortstack/README.md

 ## Your Web Application Title
-This project keeps track of a simply contact list including each person's name, phone number and birthday.
+This project keeps track of a simple contact list including each person's name, phone number and birthday.
 It also indicts whether to give the person a gift for their birthday.
 Using this indication and the birthday, the program generates a date 30 days before the birthday as the date to get a gift by.

-When selecting a row to modify/delete something, but click on rhe table and then the row to focus the mouse.
+When selecting a row to modify/delete something, but click on the table and then the row to focus the mouse.
 Note: Will only allow one entry per name.

 CS Positioning: CSS grid to arrange the elements of the form.